mattacular/rax/README.md

 		list - template for various list type pages that index articles (eg. search results, archives, list by category) homepage - front page / index
 		dash_post - dashboard - post an article

+		themes and modules can both provide custom templates (and global templates) at will
 * Content Types/Models API (kind of like entities? maybe rename to something less generic)
 	- ???
 	- supported base types: